-Debbie Gaby was co-founder and President of Sleep America for 20 years.
+Debbie Gaby was co-founder and president of Sleep America for 20 years.
 Before being purchased in January 2015, Sleep America had become the largest mattress retailer in Arizona with 46 locations throughout the state.
-Her company was also voted The Best Place to Work by Phoenix Business Journal both in 2005 and 2008.

-Right before the opening of her very first store, Debbie coordinated Sleep America’s efforts to positively impact the community.
-She created the Mattress Recycling Program with St. Vincent de Paul to keep consumers’ used mattresses out of landfills.
+Debbie has always been dedicated to improving the quality of life for others, and right before the opening of her very first store, she coordinated Sleep America’s Mattress Recycling Program with St. Vincent de Paul to keep consumers’ used mattresses out of landfills.

 Debbie chaired Florence Crittenton’s Heels for Healing Diva Dash in September 2013 and 2014, and was the co-chair of Phoenix Children’s Hospital Dine with Your Dog fundraiser for two years (2011/2012).